rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 Remember that a crate is a collection of Rust source code files.
 The project we’ve been building is a *binary crate*, which is an executable.
-The `rand` crate is a *library crate*, which contains code intended to be used in other programs, and can’t be executed on its own.
+The `rand` crate is a *library crate*, which contains code intended to be used in other programs and can't be executed on its own.

 Cargo’s coordination of external crates is where Cargo really shines.
 Before we can write code that uses `rand`, we need to modify the *Cargo.toml* file to